danbull/weatherapp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 After cloning the repo run `yarn install` and then `npm start` by default the app will run on [http://localhost:3000/](http://localhost:3000/)

+## TODO (when I have more time)

+- Add Redux for state management
+- Improve/refactor chunking weather data into arrays
+- Create a daily summary for each day and show 3-hourly details on click
+- Test all the things!